-- In April, Authorized Custodians will receive an email from EHS-Occupational Medicine containing instructions for completing the health history questionnaire.
-After receiving that email, the Authorized Custodian will provide EHS-Occupational Medicine with a list of all staff members in custodial care roles, including their NetIDs.
-It will take several days for EHS-Occupational Medicine to enter the staff members into MyUHS. - Once staff are entered into MyUHS, residential youth programs must instruct all residential youth activity staff in custodial care roles to log into the MyUHS portal and complete the online health history questionnaire, consent to treat, and release of information forms.
+- In April, Authorized Custodians received an email containing instructions for completing the staff health history questionnaire. - All residential youth activity staff in custodial care roles must log into the MyUHS portal and complete the online health history questionnaire, consent to treat, and release of information forms.
 This process should take 10-15 minutes.
-Within 10 business days, staff will receive a secure message (in the MyUHS portal) which provides them guidance about how to manage certain health conditions while working in residential youth activities.
-Staff without a NetID can complete this information in an alternative manner. - Note: This information must be collected after the hiring decision is made.
+Within 10 business days, staff will receive a secure message (in the MyUHS portal) which provides them guidance about how to manage certain health conditions while working in residential youth activities. - Staff without a NetID can complete this information in an alternative manner.

+Note: This information must be collected after the hiring decision is made.
 It cannot be used to influence the hiring decision.